 Transducers are devices that convert one form of energy into another, such as the transfer of mechanical input to electrical output and vice versa.
 Piezoelectric transducers are transducers that can convert any form of pressure or mechanical stress into electrical energy and also translate that electrical signal into physical movement.
 To begin this discussion of piezo transducers, we must first understand the components of such a product.
-The term piezoelectric or PZT refers to electricity caused by physical pressure.
+The term piezo or piezoelectric refers to electricity caused by physical pressure.
 Piezo transducers, which are commonly refered to as PZT transducers, are able to measure these physical energies and convert them to a proportional form of electrical energies or electrical signals.
 In the same sense, those electrical signals can then be utilized to generate more mechanical energy.
 Piezoelectric transducers can have two roles: to sense mechanical changes and convert them to electrical energy (sensor), or to receive an electrical signal and translate it into physical displacement (actuator).